-If the BSP complies to any terms or conditions listed in the RFP, the BSP must indicate such in their bid response.
+If the BSP complies to any terms or conditions listed in the RFP, the BSP must initial "BSP acknowledges and complies" line.

 - b.
 The pricing schedule is Appendix C. Here are instructions for completing the pricing schedule. - i.
-A BSP must bid all facilities in order qualify for consideration for an award - ii.
-A BSP does not have to bid both leased lit fiber transport and leased lit fiber with bundled Internet access to a facility to be considered for an award.
-A BSP may choose to bid only one service option for a facility - iii.
-A BSP must bid all bandwidth levels and all terms for a facility in a leased lit fiber transport and leased lit fiber with bundled IA bid - c.
+A BSP must bid all facilities in order qualify for consideration for an award - A BSP does not have to bid both leased lit fiber transport and dark fiber for a facility to be considered for an award.
+A BSP can bid only one service option for a facility - iii.
+A BSP must bid all bandwidth levels and all terms for a facility in a leased lit fiber transport bid - iv.
+A BSP must bid all yearly term options for a facility in a leased dark fiber or a leased lit fiber bid for the bid to be considered - c.
 Failure to include any requested information noted as required by the respondent is grounds for disqualification. - d.
 Description of Proposal - i.
 BSP will provide a description of their proposal for all services and solutions. - ii.
-The BSP must be able to provision leased lit fiber service that are dedicated to the HCSD WAN.
-The fiber system from which the HCSD WAN is provisioned can serve other customers, but the portion of the fiber system that serves HCSD must be dedicated. - iii.
-Description will include an overview of the proposal, any deviations from the requested resiliency, assumptions made, and other detail the HCSD may find useful or necessary (or could differentiate the solution from a competing proposal). - e.
-Timeline - i.
-For each response, respondents must include a timeline for bringing each site online.
+The BSP must be able to provision leased lit fiber service or dark fibers that are dedicated to the CCSD WAN.
+The fiber system from which the CCSD WAN is provisioned can serve other customers, but the portion of the fiber system that serves CCSD must be dedicated, - iii.
+Description will include an overview of the proposal, any deviations from the requested resiliency, assumptions made, and other detail the CCSD may find useful or necessary (or could differentiate the solution from a competing proposal).

+e.
+Timeline